ONSdigital/es-devops-scripts/README.md

 #### Algorithm (*-a*)

-The English name of the algorithm (can contain spaces and special charaacters).
+The English name of the algorithm (can contain spaces and special characters).

 The name is stripped of spaces and special characters when creating the Algorithmia Git repository.